ashiklom/pecan.book/installation/Installing-PEcAn.md

 ```
 ./create_1x1_ref_case.sh
 ```
-Be aware that this script WILL ask you for your password on the NCAR server to download the reference case input data (the guest password may work, haven't tried this)
+Be aware that this script WILL ask you for your password on the NCAR server to download the reference case input data (the guest password may work, haven't tried this).
+If it gives an error at the pio stage check the log, but the most likely error is it being unable to find a version of netcdf it likes.

+Once FATES is installed, set the whole reference case directory as the Model path (leave filename blank) and set the whole inputs directory as an Input with format clm_defaults.

 ## PEcAn Installation